MELC 207 A: Introduction to the Archaeology of Ancient Iran

 Week 6: The Medes

-February 10: The Median Period - Who are the Medes?
+February 10: The Median Period - Who were the Medes?

 Discussion: What are the unique cultural attributes of the Median period?